GitHubDragonFly/GitHubDragonFly.github.io/README.md

 Designed to serve as a hub with links to repositories, Number Type Converter and FREE online browser-based [three.js](https://threejs.org)-based `3D Model` and `Texture` viewers.

-Fit for a desktop but should be functional on mobile devices in spite of its tiny or bulky appearance.
+Originally designed for a desktop but has been adapted to also show properly on mobile devices with some limitations.

-The `M` button will allow you to switch to a stripped down and simplified version of mobile friendly 3D viewers:
+The `M3D` button will open a page to access stripped down and simplified version of mobile friendly 3D viewers:
  - Almost all viewers are currently available
  - Mobile `Quick Viewer` and `GLTF Viewer` also include export options and more features
  - All mobile testing was done on an Android mobile phone and an iPad